-All Doctor of Arts applicants will be invited to the School of Music for an interview with faculty from the proposed major area of study (usually scheduled on the same day as the audition/testing); applicants outside the U.S. might be interviewed by a BSU faculty member traveling in the student's home area.
+All Doctor of Arts applicants should visit the School of Music for an interview with faculty from the proposed major area of study (usually scheduled on the same day as the audition/testing); applicants outside the U.S. might be interviewed by a Ball State faculty member traveling in the student's home area or by means of a video link or conference call.
 Applicants usually must be interviewed prior to admission to the program and prior to the awarding of a doctoral assistantship.
-Applicants should call or email the Graduate Coordinator's office to discuss possible dates for the interview/audition/testing.
+Applicants should call or email the Graduate Coordinator's office to discuss possible dates for the interview, audition, and testing.